sunny4lab-project/Qualys-Credential-Scanning-/README.md

 # Project Features

-Credential Configuration: Easily set up and manage Qualys credentials for scanning.
+ -Credential Configuration: Easily set up and manage Qualys credentials for scanning.
 Secure storage and seamless updates of authentication details.

-Scanning Profiles: Define and customize scanning profiles for specific needs.
+- Scanning Profiles: Define and customize scanning profiles for specific needs.
 Tailor scans for vulnerability assessments, compliance checks, and more.

-Automated Scanning: Schedule automated scans at specified intervals for continuous monitoring.
+- Automated Scanning: Schedule automated scans at specified intervals for continuous monitoring.
 Ensure timely detection of potential vulnerabilities and security risks.

-Detailed Reporting: Receive detailed reports post-scans from Qualys.
+- Detailed Reporting: Receive detailed reports post-scans from Qualys.
 Insights into identified vulnerabilities, severity levels, and actionable recommendations.
 Getting Started